-After five years, eighteen tion that summer weather is members of the class of '48 met here to stay.
-And according to for their first reunion in the W. S. Allen, agricultural engin-Munday school auditorium on eer for the Texas Extension Ser-Sunday, May 31, where they had vice, it means getting things in dinner buffet style.
-The aditor shape around the farm for the lum was decorated with a vari- hot weather season. ety of yard flowers and a large sign saying "Welcome Home."
+After five years, eighteen members of the class of '48 met here to stay.
+And according to for their first reunion in the Munday school auditorium on eer for the Texas Extension Ser-Sunday, May 31, where they had vice, it means getting things in dinner buffet style.
+The aditor- shape around the farm for the ium was decorated with a vari- hot weather season. ety of yard flowers and a large sign saying "Welcome Home."

-After a short business meet ng and election of officers for active period.
+After a short business meet oiled and made ready for the ining and election of officers for active period.
 This would include the class, Charles Hardin as checking the filter in the furnace president and Gene Brown as secretary and treasurer, the beatings.
-Other heating equipclass entertained themselves by filling in the five years with their experiences, and what they were doing at the present time.
-They decided to hold a reunion every two years.
+Other heating equipclass entertained themselves by ment should be cleaned and filling in the five years with stored for the summer. their experiences, and what they were doing at the present time.
+They decided to hold a reunion winter weather.
+Window frames, every two years.

-Members who attended the reunion were Carolyn Bowden Russell and husband of Vernon; Gloria Smith Benner, husband rot or other damage.
-Porches, and son, LaRue Johnson, Louise stairs and siding should get Armstrong Tuggle, Lynn Ford special attention, says Allen. and wife, Velma Ford Melton, Charles Hardin, Gene Brown, usually good evidence that rewife and daughter, Joe Nell Mul- pairs are needed now.
-Hot weathlican Moon, Geraldine Boggs er, points out the specialist, may Walling, Virginia Yates Burni- make the faulty conditions son and husband, all of Munday; worse and more difficult to re-Dorris Wayne Phillips Anderson pair. and son, Levelland: Thelma Ford Reddell and husband.
-Florene Mitchell Reese and two daughters of Knox City; Joy Guffey Hord and husband of Red Springs, Clifton Swain and wife of Seymour, Marquietta Fitzgerald Ward and daughter of Post, Lloyd Reed of Oil Center, N. M.; and his fiance, Miss Jeanette
+Members who attended the re- tion of the putty, paint finish, union were Carolyn Bowden Russell and husband of Vernon; out boards should be checked for Gloria Smith Benner, husband rot or other damage.
+Porches, and son, LaRue Johnson, Louise stairs and siding should get Armstrong Tuggle, Lynn Ford special attention, says Allen. and wife, Velma Ford Melton, Blistered and stained walls are Charles Hardin, Gene Brown, usually good evidence that rewife and daughter, Joe Nell Mul- | pairs are needed now.
+Hot weathlican Moon, Geraldine Boggs er, points out the specialist, may Walling, Virginia Yates Burni- make the faulty conditions son and husband, all of Munday; worse and more difficult to re-Dorris Wayne Phillips Anderson pair. and son, Levelland; Thelma Ford Reddell and husband, Florene Mitchell Reese and two daughters of Knox City; Joy Guffey Hord and husband of Red Springs, Clifton Swain and wife of Seymour, Marquietta Fitzgerald Ward and daughter of Post, Lloyd Reed of Oil Center, N. M.; and his fiance, Miss Jeanette Williams of Goree.

-Williams of Goree.
-Members of the class who were unable to attend were Virginia Albertson Vaughn, Fort Worth; Maxine Armstrong Bowley, Lloyd Haynie, Gary Reid, all of Munday; Billy Bouldin, California; Marilyn Bowden Edwards, Abilene; Ruth Browning Bell, New Mexico; Jimmy Massey, Japan; Eloise Gray Byrd, Graham; Delbert Montgomery Fort Worth; Jackie Moore, Austin; Glen Morrow, Berniece Stubblefield Morrow, San Antonio Reba Norvill Gollehon, Amarillo; Mauryce Patterson Doyle.
-Fort Worth; Bobby Price Fancher.
-Dallas; Don Reynolds, California; Ethelena Simpson Elliott, Arizona; Elizabeth Smith Spotanski, Missouri; Donald Waheed.
-Philippine Islands; Joe arbrough, Andrews.
+Members of the class who were unable to attend were Virginia Albertson Vaughn, Fort Worth; Maxine Armstrong Bowley, Lloyd Haynie, Gary Reid, all of Munday; Billy Bouldin, California; Marilyn Bowden Edwards, Abilene; Ruth Browning Bell, New Mexico; Jimmy Massey, Japan; Eloise Gray Byrd, Graham; Delbert Montgomery, Fort Worth; Jackie Moore, Austin; Glen Morrow, Berniece Stubblefield Morrow, San Antonio; Reba Norvill Gollehon, Amarillo; Mauryce Patterson Doyle, Fort Worth; Bobby Price Fancher, Dallas; Don Reynolds, California; Ethelena Simpson Elliott, Arizona; Elizabeth Smith Spotanski, Missouri; Donald Waheed, Philippine Islands; Joe Yarbrough, Andrews.